Clinton, New Jersey: History

 When the Clinton post office was established in 1829, it was named for DeWitt Clinton, Governor of New York and the primary impetus behind the then-newly completed Erie Canal.

 Clinton was incorporated as a town by an act of the New Jersey Legislature on April 5, 1865, within portions of Clinton, Franklin and Union Townships.
 Clinton gained full independence from its three parent townships in 1895.

 The town is perhaps best known for its two mills which sit on opposite banks of the South Branch Raritan River.
 The Red Mill, with its historic village, dates back to 1810 with the development of a mill for wool processing.
 Across the river sits the Stone Mill, home of the Hunterdon Art Museum, located in a former gristmill that had been reconstructed in 1836 and operated continuously until 1952.
 In 1952, a group of local residents conceived of a plan to convert the historic building into an art museum, which is still in operation today.

 On October 30, 1891, a major fire destroyed 23 buildings and 17 businesses on Main Street.
 This is known here as the Great Fire of 1891.

 Described by The New York Times in 1988 as having "conquered the worst residential radon hotspot known in the United States" which resulted from uranium in the limestone under sections of the town, Clinton and mayor-at-the-time Robert A. Nulman received state, national, and international attention for the town's successful efforts to combat the radon using ventilation systems in affected homes.

 The Clinton Historic District encompassing much of the town was added to the National Register of Historic Places in 1995 for its significance in architecture, commerce, engineering, industry and exploration/settlement.
 The district includes 270 contributing buildings.

+In 1998, Republican Assemblyman Michael Patrick Carroll proposed to honor former president Ronald Reagan by changing the town's name to Reagan, New Jersey, and renaming Clinton Township to Reagan Township.